jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 Since I’m working with multiple arguments as well as multiple return values, I may as well use a separate argument type that is both an argument as well as a return value (not to be mistaken for a reference argument).

 Arguments are then In parameters.
 Return values are Out parameters.
-The last type described would be InOut parameters, more nicely called Thru (Through) parameters.
+The last type described might be InOut parameters, more nicely called Thru (Through) parameters.

 You could also say Read, Write and Read/Write, but this creates ambiguity about who’se reading or writing: the caller or the procedure.